Nose Piercing 101 - Choosing The Right Nose Ring Jewelry

 - Deciding on the best piercer may help you avoid countless infections as well as problems from your piercing that could have negative impacts on your wallet and your health.

 - To start, it's wise to select surgical steel or titanium nose rings that are less likely to irritate your piercing.
-Some individuals have sensitivity to certain metals and these two metals are usually safe for sensitive skin.
+Some individuals have a sensitivity to certain metals and these two metals are usually safe for sensitive skin.

 - Should you develop a sensitivity to the metal used in your starter nose rings, you may want to remove the ring and begin the process over once the wound heals completely.